Attraction of the Week: Ohiopyle State Park

 Dining

 As the park is located in the middle of nowhere, there is not much in the way of restaurants anywhere in the vicinity.
 I stopped by a cute little local coffeehouse called Stanton Daily Grind.
 It’s right on the route (about 30 min in) so super convenient.
 While the coffee was not spectacular, it was decent enough.
 The setting is cozy and the baristas friendly.
-They also offer a number of pastries and light breakfast fare to help fuel you through the morning.\
+They also offer a number of pastries and light breakfast fare to help fuel you through the morning.

+If you prefer dining before you leave, I’ll refer you to my ‘Burgh dining guide (there are some great cafes throughout the city).
 I recommend bringing with a picnic lunch to enjoy after your hike.
 If you prefer to wait until you get back to Pittsburgh to dine, Zuppa’s, Choolaah, Mike and Tony’s, and are a few of my recommended casual, easy accessible lunch destinations.